jaja061198/CovidTrackerPH/README.md

-Track the number of covid cases as of current date.
+Track the number of covid cases as of current date made from laravel and guzzle as http client.

 after cloning run